 Crystal Arts is one of the places where you can watch craftsmen at work.
 You can watch as glass is blown into amazing shapes.
 The Harmony Barber Shop is where real barbers cut hair and occasionally you find a barbershop quartet regaling audiences with great music.

 At the Shadow Box artists cut up black paper into silhouettes of children’s likenesses.
 At Upton Jewelers, jewelry artisans from around the world create new pieces of jewelry.
 It’s almost magic.

 There are a couple of unique gift shops here.
 The Firehouse Gift Station has authentic firefighter paraphernalia.
 The Athletic Club has sports related merchandise and gifts.

 Also, on Main Street there is a package pickup area where you can have your packages held while you enjoy time in the park and pick them up on your way out.
 The Newsstand is an interesting place, it doesn’t have any newspapers (they create messes), but it does have souvenirs.

 The Town Square Theater has a camera stand where you can buy your PhotoPass pictures, grab a photo album, get your camera worked on, and even take pictures with cardboard Disney characters.

 Fine Dining is hard to find at the Magic Kingdom.
 The restaurants around the park are more geared to volume service.
-Saying there are 2 sit down restaurants on Main Steet and lots of places to grab a bite.
+There are 2 sit down restaurants on Main Street and lots of places to grab a bite.

 There are lots of good tasting treats available all up and down the street.

-- The Bake Shop has pastries and sandwiches available.
-It’s a great place to grab a snack while waiting for Wishes or one of the parades.
+- Main Street Bakery has pastries and sandwiches available.
+It’s a great place to grab a snack while waiting for Happily Ever After or the parade.